Shuntaro8888/Shuntaro8888/README.md

 - 👋 Hi, I’m @Shuntaro8888
 - 👀 I like freedom.
+I like workout.
 - 🌱 I’m currently learning Backend development(Ruby on Rails)
 - ⚡ Fun fact: I was in Vancouver(Canada) for a year recently!